 Handling a payday loan is difficult.
-The biggest challenge is to take charge of the situation and create a solid game-plan, especially since the payday loan cycle is so expensive.
-My answer discusses what a payday loan is and why you should avoid them, your rights as a consumer, tactics a payday lender will use in collections, and strategies for getting out of the payday loan trap.
+The biggest challenge is to take charge of the situation and create a solid repayment game-plan, especially since the payday loan cycle is so expensive.
+My answer discusses what a payday loan is and why you should avoid them, your rights as a consumer, tactics a payday lender will use in collections, and strategies for freeing yourself from the payday loan trap.

 What is a Payday Loan?